coveo/source.coveo.com/_posts/2016-09-27 Open-Sourcing JavaScript.md

 ###Update the way the project is built

-We started using [TypeScript](http://www.typescriptlang.org/) at a really early stage in the project, nearly 3 years ago, since version 0.4.
+We started using [TypeScript](http://www.typescriptlang.org/) at a really early stage in the project, nearly 3 years ago, in the JavaScript Search Framework version 0.4.
 Since then, the “correct” way to set up a TypeScript project has evolved tremendously.

 We made extensive use of [triple-slash directives](https://www.typescriptlang.org/docs/handbook/triple-slash-directives.html) to instruct the typescript compiler how to bundle the project.